rsdoiel/ws/README.md

 Assuming _ottoengine_ is turned on then the page rendered should have a content type of "text/html" with the body shoulding the paragraph about exposing the request headers as a JSON blob.
 Two command line options or environment variables turn _ottoengine_ on.

-+ -otto, WS\_OTTO - values true/false, defaults to false.
-True turns on _ottoengine_
 + -otto-path, WS\_OTTO\_PATH - sets the path to the scripts used to defined the routes being handled.
+This enables otto engine.
 Each file found in the path becomes a route.

 ## LICENSE